robinagandhi/swa/slides/lecture-2/include/assurance-case.md

 in a dark room!

 ## Source:
-The cat example is adapted from the example provided in System Assurance: Beyond Detecting Vulnerabilities (The MK/OMG Press) 1st Edition, by Nikolai Mansourov  and Djenana Campara https://amzn.com/0123814146
+The cat example is adapted from the example provided in [System Assurance: beyond Detecting Vulnerabilities, By Mansourov, Nikolai, and Djenana Campara](https://www.safaribooksonline.com/library/view/system-assurance/9780123814142) (Chapter 2)

 ---
 class:middle